VHH antibodies for payload targeting

 – LNPs for delivery of genetic and other payloads

 The C-terminal of the VHH is a low-risk choice for payload conjugation because it extends away in the opposite direction from the binding region of the VHH antibody.
-This limits any interference of the ADC payload in antibody binding.
+This limits any interference of the DC payload in antibody binding.
 The two most popular choices of tag with our partners are:

-2. C-terminal sortase for enzymatic conjugation to payloads with a polyglycine tag
+2. C-terminal sortase for enzymatic conjugation to payloads with a polyglycine tag.

 Potential handles for site-specific antibody drug conjugation on VHH antibodies.